VFPC/VFPC/README.md

 UK VFPC (UK VATSIM Flight Plan Checker) is a plugin for EuroScope that checks filed IFR flight plans against pre-defined departure restrictions.
 It displays the results of such checks in a user-friendly format, with the option to output detailed results.

-**N.B.** - This plugin does negate or replace the need for Delivery controllers to thoroughly check each Flight Plan before issuing a clearance; nor will it provide a perfect solution to more serious issues (e.g. SID filed routes in completely the wrong direction).
+**N.B.** - This plugin does not negate or replace the need for Delivery controllers to thoroughly check each Flight Plan before issuing a clearance; nor will it provide a perfect solution to more serious issues (e.g. SID filed routes in completely the wrong direction).

 ## Community
 You can join the community Discord Server at: https://discord.gg/xucfd2K523